The Only Guide You Need to Mexico City

 WHERE TO STAY

-Tonalá 53, Roma Norte
+(shown above) Tonalá 53, Roma Norte

 Intimate and luxurious, with only three suites, La Valise is a romantic stay for couples.
 (The Terrace Room has a bed that slides out onto a private deck for optimal star viewing.)
 It was designed by Emmanuel Picault, the brilliant mind behind the visionary shop Chic by Accident, who is considered to be a pioneer of Mexican modernist design.